Arctic city Hammerfest rises dramatically like a mirage on the horizon of Finnmark's barren coastline.

 Here, you will find some of Norway’s best spots to catch big trophy fish, both in the sea and the nearby lakes and rivers.

 Want to see both the midnight sun and white, tropical looking beaches?
 Hammerfest has both.

 Just be aware that the water may be a bit chilly ... it's for real Vikings!

 After a long day of activities, wind down in a dome while watching the northern lights (in the wintertime, if you are in luck), or stay at a comfy hotel in the city.

 An urban haven on a dramatic and sparsely inhabited coast, Hammerfest is the world's northernmost city with more than 10,000 inhabitants.
 It's full of life and outdoor adventure!

-For hiking enthusiasts, Hammerfest is a definitive winner.
-The landscape may be barren and naked, but it also offers easy walking country and gentle ascents.
-And you will be surprised how easy it is to orientate yourself, simply by following the coastline and mountain peaks.
+For hiking enthusiasts, Hammerfest is a definite winner.
+The landscape may be barren, but it offers good hiking and gentle ascents.
+It's easy to navigate by following the coastline and mountain peaks.